Place Jean-Macé, Lyon: History

-In 1892, the Avenue Maréchal de Saxe was extended towards the south (the current avenue Jean Jaurès).
-North of the railway, it crossed paths with Gerland (currently rue Renan) and Avignon Street (now rue Elie Rochette), forming an enclosed square.
-Built in the first part of the 19th century, the fort du Colombier and the wall that connected the height of the Vitriolerie were destroyed in the 1890s.
+In 1892, the Avenue Maréchal de Saxe was extended towards the south (the current Avenue Jean Jaurès).
+North of the railway, it crossed paths with Gerland (currently the Rue Renan) and the Rue Avignon (now the Rue Elie Rochette), forming an enclosed square.
+Built in the first part of the 19th century, the Fort du Colombier and the wall that connected the height of the Vitriolerie were destroyed in the 1890s.
 A new public square was then built on the vacant land.